japila-books/spark-sql-internals/docs/spark-sql-Column.md

 ----
 ====

-TIP: Read about typed column references in link:spark-sql-TypedColumn.adoc[TypedColumn Expressions].
+TIP: Read about typed column references in spark-sql-TypedColumn.md[TypedColumn Expressions].

 === [[as]] Specifying Type Hint -- `as` Operator